ClassicsWoTWorkshop/USSR-4BO-1-Green/README.txt

 Thank you for downloading!

 To install:
-- Drag the files from inside the MAIN MOD - COLOR CHANGE folder to your World of Tanks install directory (by default, C:\Games\World_of_Tanks).
+- Drag the "gui" and "vehicles" folders from inside the "MAIN MOD (Install this FIRST)" folder to your <Your WoT Directory>\res_mods\<version> (example: C:\Games\World_of_Tanks\res_mods\0.9.20.0).

 Optional:
-- If you want to also remove the skins on the Russian Berlin vehicles (Russian IS-2, ISU-122S, & T-34-85 'Rudy'), drag the "res_mods" folder from inside the ADDON - PLAIN BERLIN VEHICLE SKINS (by Avalon304) folder to your World of Tanks install directory as well.
+- If you want to also remove the skins on the Russian Berlin vehicles (IS-2 Berlin, ISU-122S, & T-34-85 'Rudy'), drag the "gui", "scripts", and "vehicles" folders from inside the "ADDON - Plain ISU-122S, IS-2 Berlin, & T-34-85 'Rudy' (by Avalon304)" folder to your World of Tanks install directory as well.
 Thanks to Avalon304 for making them, and for giving me permission to include them as an addon in this pack. :)
-- Same goes for if you want to remove the Object 252 Defender's skin - for that, drag the "res_mods" folder from the ADDON - REMOVE OBJECT 252 DEFENDER SKIN folder to your World of Tanks install directory.
+- Same goes for if you want to remove the Object 252 Defender's skin - for that, drag the "gui" and "vehicles" folders from the "ADDON - Remove Defender Skin" folder to your <Your WoT Directory>\res_mods\<version> (example: C:\Games\World_of_Tanks\res_mods\0.9.20.0).
-- If you want to also change the default USSR star, drag the "res_mods" folder from inside the ADDON - EMBLEM SWAP folder to <Your WoT Folder>\mods\<Game Version> (Example: C:\Games\World_Of_Tanks\mods\0.9.19.0.2).
+- If you want to also change the default USSR star, drag the .wotmod file from "ADDON - Default Emblem Swap (7th Guards)" folder to <Your WoT Folder>\mods\<Game Version> (Example: C:\Games\World_Of_Tanks\mods\0.9.20.0).

-IMPORTANT NOTE: Only the tanks that are currently in HD have the color swap.
-The non-HD tanks still have their default green color.
-Since WG is going to rework them into HD at some point anyways, I'd rather not have to re-do the mod twice for those tanks.
-Plus, the color shows up weird since they use the old model/texture system.

 Enjoy!